 Founded in 1511, St John's College (formally "The College of St John the Evangelist in the University of Cambridge") is one of the largest of the 31 colleges within the University of Cambridge, each of which is an independent, self-governing, body with its own property and income.
-As at 31 October 2009, the College had 143 Fellows and 921 junior members comprising 577 undergraduates and 344 graduates.
-As at 30 June 2009, the College itself and its subsidiaries had 359 staff (full-time equivalent).
-In addition, as at 31 October 2009, St John's College School, the source of choristers for the College's world renowned choir, had 94 staff (full-time equivalent) and 453 pupils.
+As at 1 June 2010, the College had 141 Fellows and 894 junior members comprising 545 undergraduates and 349 graduates.
+As at 30 June 2010, the College itself and its subsidiaries had 284 staff (full-time equivalent).
+In addition, as at 31 October 2010, St John's College School, the source of choristers for the College's world renowned choir, had 92 staff (full-time equivalent) and 452 pupils.

 In constitutional terms, the College is an eleemosynary (i.e. dependent on charity) chartered corporation established by Charter dated 9 April 1511.
 The aims of the College, as specified by its Statutes, are the promotion of education, religion, learning and research.
-The College is a charity under English law, being an exempt charity under the terms of Schedule 2 of the Charities Act 1993.
+The College is a charity under English law.
+Formerly an exempt charity under the terms of Schedule 2 of the Charities Act 1993, the College became registered as a charity with effect from 11 August 2010.
+Its registration number is 1137428.